Wednesday, 23 December 2020

 Doha - Qatar.

-It is common knowledge that the state of Pakistan came into existence on 14 August 1947, after a long political struggle.
-Its idea was based on the two nation theory and on the same principle India was divided into two separate countries.
-But, have you ever thought that how and when the borders of this new state came into existence?
-Now, this is the topic of this post that how and under what circumstances Pakistan got its geographical borders.
-All these borders were attained at different times and under different circumstances.
+It is common knowledge that the state of Pakistan came into existence on 14 August 1947, following a long political struggle.
+Its creation was based on the two-nation theory, and on this principle, British India was divided into two separate countries.
+But have you ever wondered how and when the borders of this new state were defined?
+This post focuses on the circumstances under which Pakistan acquired its geographical borders.
+Notably, each border was established at different times and under different conditions.

-We shall start from the Sindh – India border, the oldest of all the borders of Pakistan.
-It is interesting to note that all the historical regions of Pakistan, Sindh is the only one, which became part of Pakistan completely, all others are only partially inside Pakistan.
-Sindh is an ancient country and its borders are more or less the same for many centuries.
-The British occupied this province in 1843 and made it a part of the Bombay Province.
-However, even during this time, the borders of Sindh were quite distinct.
-Eventually, it was separated from Bombay in 1936.
-In 1947 Sindh joined Pakistan and its border with Bombay and Rajputana became the international border between Pakistan and India.
-The length of this section of the border is approximately 995 km.
+We shall begin with the Sindh–India border, the oldest of all the borders of Pakistan.
+Interestingly, among the historical regions of present-day Pakistan, Sindh is the only one that became part of Pakistan in its entirety; all other regions are only partially included.
+Sindh is an ancient region, and its borders have remained largely unchanged over the centuries.
+The British occupied Sindh in 1843 and made it part of the Bombay Presidency.
+Even during that time, the borders of Sindh were quite distinct.
+In 1936, Sindh was separated from Bombay and made a separate province.
+In 1947, Sindh joined Pakistan, and its border with Bombay (later Gujarat and Rajasthan) became the international boundary between Pakistan and India, with a total length of approximately 995 km.

 Borders of Pakistan.